royaltm/spectrusty/examples/sdl2-zxspectrum/README.md

 By default the `ZX Spectrum +2B` model is being selected.

-If a `TAP` file is specified as a command argument, the emulator will attempt to automatically load the tape, unless a snapshot file is also specified as another argument.
+If a `TAP` file is specified as `FILES`, the emulator will attempt to automatically load data from the tape, unless a snapshot file is also specified as another argument.

+When a `Z80` snapshot is specified, that requires ZX Interface 1 to be attached, make sure to also provide a path to the IF 1 ROM file via `-i` or `--interface1` option.

+Options, except `--model` and `--interface1`, provided together with a snapshot file argument, will overwrite any settings loaded from that snapshot.

 #### Examples